 “I arise at midnight to praise You for Your just laws.”
 (119:62)

-When exactly did David get up — in the beginning of the night, or at midnight?
+When did David arise?
+At the beginning of the night or at midnight?

-According to Rav Kook, all three explanations share a common message, as they distinguish between David’s conduct during the first and second halves of the night.
+According to Rav Kook, all three explanations share a common thread, as they contrast David’s conduct during the first and second halves of the night.

-The difference between his private spiritual labors and those for his people was expressed in three ways:
+The difference between David’s personal spiritual labors and his public service was manifested in three aspects: